-Everett Ward of Raleigh, North Carolina is the Interim President at Saint Augustine’s University in Raleigh, NC and a respected public administrator, political leader, and humanitarian with more than 30 years of national and statewide experiences.
+Everett B. Ward of Raleigh, North Carolina currently serves as the Interim President at Saint Augustine’s University in Raleigh, NC and is a respected public administrator, political leader and humanitarian with more than 30 years of national and statewide experience.

-Dr. Ward previously served as the Director of the Historically Black Colleges and University (HBCU)/Minority Institutions of Higher Education (MIHE) Program for the North Carolina Department of Transportation (NCDOT) prior to taking the Interim President role at Saint Augustine’s University on April 24, 2014.
-In this role, Dr. Ward worked with university chancellors and presidents, faculty and staff in the areas of transportation curriculum development, research initiatives, and student development.
+Prior to his appointment and becoming Interim President of Saint Augustine's University on April 23, 2014, Dr. Ward served as the Director of the Historically Black Colleges and University (HBCU)/Minority Institutions of Higher Education (MIHE) Program for the North Carolina Department of Transportation (NCDOT).
+In that role, Dr. Ward worked with university chancellors and presidents, faculty and staff in the areas of transportation curriculum development, research initiatives, and student development.
 Dr. Ward served on the Federal Highway Administration (FHWA) HBCU/MIHE Workgroup.
-This workgroup is responsible for establishing and maintaining partnerships between FHWA and HBCU/MIHE universities.
+This workgroup is responsible for establishing and maintaining partnerships between FHWA and HBCU/MIHE universities..

 In 2013, Everett earned the Ph.D. in Leadership Studies from North Carolina A&T State University’s School of Education.
 As a result of his academic achievements, Everett was a North Carolina A&T State University Wardham Scholar and a member of The Honor Society of Phi Kappa Phi and the Golden Key International Honour Society.
 He was a contributing writer to publication, Lead the Way: Principles and Practices in Community and Civic Engagement.
 His research focus includes African American elected leadership, African American history, civic engagement, and leadership development.